ray-project/kuberay/docs/deploy/kuberay-with-MCAD.md

-### Kuberay integration with MCAD (Multi-Cluster-App-Dispatcher)
+# Kuberay integration with MCAD (Multi-Cluster-App-Dispatcher)

-The multi-cluster-app-dispatcher is a Kubernetes controller providing mechanisms for applications to manage batch jobs in a single or mult-cluster environment.
+The multi-cluster-app-dispatcher is a Kubernetes controller providing mechanisms for applications to manage batch jobs in a single or multi-cluster environment.
 For more details please refer [here](https://github.com/IBM/multi-cluster-app-dispatcher).

+## Use case

+MCAD allows you to deploy Ray cluster with a guarantee that sufficient resources are available in the cluster prior to actual pod creation in the kubernetes cluster.
+It supports features such as:

+- Integrates with upstream Kubernetes scheduling stack for features such co-scheduling, Packing on GPU dimension etc.
+- Ability to wrap any Kubernetes objects.
+- Increases control plane stability by JIT (Just-in Time) object  creation.
+- Queuing with policies.
+- Quota management that goes across namespaces.
+- Dispatching jobs to any one of the clusters.

-In order to queue kuberay cluster and `gang dispatch` them when aggregated resources are available please refer to the setup [Kuberay-MCAD integration](https://github.com/IBM/multi-cluster-app-dispatcher/blob/quota-management/doc/usage/examples/kuberay/kuberay-mcad.md) with configuration files [here](https://github.com/IBM/multi-cluster-app-dispatcher/tree/quota-management/doc/usage/examples/kuberay/config).
+In order to queue Ray cluster(s) and `gang dispatch` them when aggregated resources are available please refer to the setup [Kuberay-MCAD integration](https://github.com/IBM/multi-cluster-app-dispatcher/blob/quota-management/doc/usage/examples/kuberay/kuberay-mcad.md) with configuration files [here](https://github.com/IBM/multi-cluster-app-dispatcher/tree/quota-management/doc/usage/examples/kuberay/config).

-#### Submitting kuberay cluster to MCAD
+## Submitting kuberay cluster to MCAD

-Let's submit two kuberay clusters on the same kubernetes cluster.
+Let's submit two Ray clusters on the same Kubernetes cluster.

-- Assuming you have installed all the pre-requisites mentioned in the [Kuberay-MCAD integration](https://github.com/IBM/multi-cluster-app-dispatcher/blob/quota-management/doc/usage/examples/kuberay/kuberay-mcad.md), we submit the first cluster using command `kubectl create -f aw-raycluster.yaml` this config file is [here](https://github.com/IBM/multi-cluster-app-dispatcher/blob/quota-management/doc/usage/examples/kuberay/config/aw-raycluster.yaml).
+- Assuming you have installed all the pre-requisites mentioned in the [Kuberay-MCAD integration](https://github.com/IBM/multi-cluster-app-dispatcher/blob/quota-management/doc/usage/examples/kuberay/kuberay-mcad.md), we submit the first Ray cluster using command `kubectl create -f aw-raycluster.yaml` using config file [here](https://github.com/IBM/multi-cluster-app-dispatcher/blob/quota-management/doc/usage/examples/kuberay/config/aw-raycluster.yaml).

 ```
   Conditions: